vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 #
 ## TKG Bill of Materials
-Below is the validated Bill of Materials that can be used to install TKG on your vSphere environment today:
+The validated Bill of Materials for installing TKG on your vSphere environment is as follows:

 |**Software Components**|**Version**|
 | :- | :- |